arthur-thuy/LLM-virtual-pretesting/docs/implementation.md

         - need to compute IRT parameters manually -> provided difficulty is discrete.
 Which package to use?
         - can use rich question text and change the latex urls to normal latex commands (e.g., `<img src="http://latex.codecogs.com/gif.latex?T_{1}" border="0"/>` to `T_{1}`)
         - what do we do with MC questions with more or less than 4 answer options?
-        - What to do with the HTML content?
-E.g., tables.
+        - What to do with the HTML tables -> can we render to markdown?
         - Do we use entire dataset?
 A lot of questions so might be expensive
     - CUPA
         - We do not have student-answer records?
 How do we select relevant few-shot examples?